Chairs of the Future

 ESL Future Expressions Games - Grammar and Speaking: Pelmanism, Forming Sentences - Group Work

-In these productive two future expressions games, students practice making sentences about the future with would like to, want to, hope to and be going to.
-First, students play a pelmanism game where... read more
+In these two future expressions games, students practice making sentences about the future with 'would like to', 'want to', 'hope to' and 'be going to'.
+First, students play a pelmanism game where they...

-ESL Future Expressions Games - Grammar and Speaking: Pelmanism, Forming Sentences from Prompts - Group Work In these productive two future expressions games, students practice making sentences about the future with would like to, want to, hope to and be going to.
+ESL Future Expressions Games - Grammar and Speaking: Pelmanism, Forming Sentences from Prompts - Group Work In these two future expressions games, students practice making sentences about the future with 'would like to', 'want to', 'hope to' and 'be going to'.
 First, students play a pelmanism game where they take turns turning over two cards.
-If the two cards go together (e.g. would like to / go), the student makes a sentence about the future with the expression and verb on the cards, e.g. 'I would like to go shopping this weekend.'
+If the two cards form a valid pair (one future expression card + one verb card), the student makes a sentence about the future with the expression and verb on the cards, e.g. 'I would like to go shopping this weekend.'
 The other group members listen to the student's sentence and judge whether it's correct.
 If it is, the student keeps the two cards and has another turn.
 If the sentence is wrong or the two cards don't go together, the student turns the cards back over.
 The student with the most cards at the end of the game wins.
 Next, students play a game where they race to make a true sentence about the future.
-Students take turns turning over a future expression card and verb card from each pile.
+Students take turns turning over a future expression card and a verb card from each pile.
 The other students then race to make a true sentence about the future using the words on the cards.
 The first student to do this wins and keeps the cards.
-The student with the most cards at the end of the game is the winner. show less
+The student with the most cards at the end of the game is the winner.

 Going to or Will?